CodeRED Emergency Notifications

 CodeRED also has an emergency notification app.
 Unlike the database, the CodeRED app will give you notifications when you are in geographic proximity to a warning area.
 For instance, you might visit a friend or family member who is within the warning area.
 The app will detect your proximity and provide you the same warning given to those who live and work in that area.

-The CodeRED system calls numbers from two databases.
-One is the county’s 911 database, with all listed and unlisted land lines.
+CodeRED reaches numbers from two databases.
+One is the 911 database, which contains all listed and unlisted land lines in Jefferson County.
 If you have a land line, it is automatically included in this database.

 The second database is made up of Voice over Internet Protocol (VoIP*) numbers (if you have a bundled internet / phone / television service you probably have a VoIP line), and email addresses owned by people who have opted in to receive the calls.

 If you don’t have a traditional land line phone, and would like to receive a text, email or cell phone call in addition to the call on your land line phone, consider registering for this free service.
 To register, visit the CodeRED phone registry.

 Through the CodeRED cell registration you can add additional numbers and locations to your profile.
 For example, if you work in Jefferson County, you may want to add your work address to your profile so you receive notifications related to incidents in that area.

 Individuals and businesses can cancel the register of phone numbers and email addresses to prevent emergency notifications.
 To opt-out of CodeRED messages visit their website.
 You can also visit the registration page and modify your profile without completely opting-out of notifications.